jamesdsmyth/get-movies/README.md

-# react-get-data
+# IMDB Fetch movie from OMDB api

-React async/await boilerplate app
+React build fetching a movie using the OMDB api